Jiangbo-Shi/MG-Trans/README.md

 # Acknowledgement

-We have great thanks to the project of [CLAM](https://github.com/mahmoodlab/CLAM), [Patch_GCN](https://github.com/mahmoodlab/Patch-GCN), and [Self-Supervised-ViT-path](https://github.com/Richarizardd/Self-Supervised-ViT-Path).
+We have great thanks to the projects of [CLAM](https://github.com/mahmoodlab/CLAM), [Patch_GCN](https://github.com/mahmoodlab/Patch-GCN), and [Self-Supervised-ViT-path](https://github.com/Richarizardd/Self-Supervised-ViT-Path).